-Alternatively, you can book your Rainbow Mountain Tour online in advance to avoid the hassle of having to organise this trip once you have arrived.
+Alternatively, you can book your Rainbow Mountain Tour online in advance to avoid the hassle of having to organize this trip once you have arrived.

 I recommend booking ahead of time on the Get Your Guide website.
 They have thousands of travel deals worldwide that are affordable and reliable!

-Click Here to search for all Rainbow Mountain Tours from Cusco and book online!
+Click Here to search for all Rainbow Mountain Tours from Cusco and book online ahead of time.